Oppositional Defiant Disorder (ODD)

 ii.
 Attention Deficit/Hyperactivity Disorder (ADHD)

-ADHD and ODD often co-exist, and both can manifest as inattention, hyperactivity, and impulsivity.
+ADHD and Oppositional Defiant Disorder often co-exist, and both can manifest as inattention, hyperactivity, and impulsivity.
 However, ODD primarily involves defiant and oppositional behaviours directed toward authority figures.
 In contrast, ADHD deals with the inability to focus, impulse control, and fidgety behaviour, often impacting their daily routine.

 iii.
 Mood Disorder

 ODD is often co-morbid with a mood disorder, sharing overlapping symptoms of emotional dysregulation and irritability.
-However, argumentative, defiant, and vindictive behaviour that occurs in ODD doesn’t routinely happen in mood disorders.
-In addition, individuals shouldn’t be diagnosed with ODD if oppositional symptoms arise only when they are experiencing mood disorder.
+However, argumentative, defiant, and vindictive behaviour that occurs in Oppositional Defiant Disorder doesn’t routinely happen in mood disorders.
+In addition, individuals shouldn’t be diagnosed with it if oppositional symptoms arise only when they are experiencing a mood disorder.

 iv.
 Disruptive Mood Dysregulation Disorder (DMDD)

 Both DMDD and ODD share symptoms of frequent anger outbursts and irritable moods.
-However, in DMDD, the irritability moods between the outbursts and the severity of temper outbursts are more intense than in ODD.
-Moreover, as per DSM-5, if an individual meets the criteria for both DMDD and ODD, clinicians should only assign the diagnosis of DMDD.
+However, in DMDD, the irritability moods between the outbursts and the severity of temper outbursts are more intense than in Oppositional Defiant Disorder.
+Moreover, as per DSM-5, if an individual meets the criteria for both disorders, clinicians should only assign the diagnosis of DMDD.

 ODD Treatment Plan

-The treatment plan for ODD depends on many factors, such as:
+The treatment plan depends on many factors, such as:

 • Child’s age